Marcus Fedarko

 research exam

-is a required step for PhD students in UCSD's computer
+is a required milestone for PhD students in UCSD's CSE

 Note that I completed my research exam in 2021 (when the